hung101/whatsapp-store/PRISMA_VALIDATION_FIX.md

 - No database schema changes are required
 - Performance impact is minimal (only adds validation overhead)
 - Error messages are now more descriptive and actionable
+- **Unknown fields are automatically filtered out** to prevent validation errors
+- **Field filtering is logged** for monitoring and debugging
+- **Future WhatsApp API changes** are handled gracefully by filtering unknown fields